Sunday, July 28, 2019

 Sunday, July 07, 2019

-On a date, after June, in the summer of 1974, Mom, probably, took the above photo.
-The photo includes: Dad (lower left); his two sisters, Aunt Carrie Davis and Aunt Lula Absher (farthest on top right) – the eldest of all eight siblings; and four of his five brothers: Uncle Bill (lower right), Uncle Paul (upper left), Uncle George (center, standing), and Uncle Carson (lower center).
-Uncle Roy, who, with family, lived in Washington DC, was not present.
+On a date after June, in the summer of 1974, Mom probably took the above photograph.
+The image includes: Dad (lower left); his two sisters, Aunt Carrie Davis and Aunt Lula Absher (farthest on the top right), the oldest two of the eight siblings; and four of his five brothers: Uncle Bill (lower right), Uncle Paul (upper left), Uncle George (center, standing), and Uncle Carson (lower center).
+Uncle Roy and his family, who lived in Washington, DC, were not present.

-The year 1974, in our new Caney Creek Road home, was a great life transition, for the Earl and Betty Ferrell family!
-Also, I started high school that fall.
-I have many memories at the old Walter Livesay home, just off “dead man’s curve” on old Highway 11W.
-I have many memories at our Caney Creek Road home, where the above photo was taken.
+The year 1974, in our new Caney Creek Road home, was a great life transition for the Earl and Betty Ferrell family!
+I started high school that fall.
+There are many memories from when we lived at the old Walter Livesay home, just off dead man’s curve on old Highway 11W.
+Memories continued at our Caney Creek Road home, where the above photograph was taken.

-On Saturday, 7/6/2019, two of my three brothers had photos taken, on about the same spot, at the Caney Creek Road homeplace.
-The “long-suffering” Mrs. Appalachian Irishman took the above photo.
+On Saturday, 7/6/2019, two of my three brothers were photographed at about the same spot at the Caney Creek Road homeplace.
+The “long-suffering” Mrs. Appalachian Irishman took the above image.
 I am the eldest of the four sons of Earl and Betty Ferrell.
 I’m standing on the right, wearing my House Mountain T-shirt!
 (Let’s hike!)
 My youngest brother, Doug (aka “Dougly Doright”), is in the middle.
-Clark (next to oldest, aka Clark “Kent”) is on the left.
+Clark (next-to-oldest, aka Clark “Kent”) is on the left.
 Arthur could not attend the gathering, due to car difficulties, as he claimed.

 During the afternoon, we visited and ate outside on the front porch.
-A little pop up shower joined us a while.
+A little pop-up shower joined us for a while.
 Doug and the youngsters played in the front yard.
 I picked up and piled branches.
-Everyone was in and out of the home often.
-Clark wanted to repeat the same photo location, with us four boys (minus Arthur).
+Everyone was in and out of the house often.
+Clark wanted us three brothers (minus Arthur) to be photographed at the same location as the 1974 photograph.
 That was a grand idea, Clark!
 We all had a great time!

-The above is an extra photo that I took!
-You can see Clark and Doug, two of my three brothers.
+The above is a photograph that I took.
+I see Clark and Doug, two of my three brothers.

-The other family are, from left to right: Shanna (Clark's younger daughter).
+The other family members are, from left to right: Shanna (Clark's youngest daughter).
 Shanna enjoyed going through Mom’s recipe books.
 She found and kept her old letter to Santa.
-Clark's older daughter, Alisha Barnette, and family, could not attend.
+Clark's oldest daughter, Alisha Barnette, and family could not attend.

 Next is the “long-suffering” Mrs. Appalachian Irishman.
-To my wife's left is Clark’s fourth wife (on Clark's right).
-On Clark's left is “Uncle” Skylar (Shanna’s son).
-Stacy – Doug’s wife, with Doug standing behind her – is next.
-Finally, Doug and Stacy's girls are Lillianna (the younger) then Ariel (first born).
+To my wife's left is Clark’s fourth wife.
+On Clark's left is “Uncle” Skyler (Shanna’s son).
+Stacy, Doug’s wife, with Doug standing behind her, is next.
+Finally, Doug and Stacy's girls are Lillianna (the youngest) and Ariel (the firstborn).

 The vehicle is Clark’s Nissan Pathfinder.
-The camera view is looking northeast.
-The ones in the photo are looking southwest.
+The view looks northeast.

-Behind me (the photographer) and not in the image is the grapevine that still lives and produces grapes.
-The grapevine was a clipping from the grapevine that Granny and Papaw Wood had in their large back yard, at their home in Bean Station.
+Behind me (the photographer) and not in the image is the grapevine, which still lives and produces grapes.
+The grapevine was a clipping from the grapevine that Granny and Papaw Wood had in their large backyard, at their home in Bean Station.

 After Papaw died, in 1983, Granny began living with us.
 The grapevine continues.